adam-rumpf/pharmacy-access/shapefiles/README.md

 # Shapefiles

 This subdirectory includes shapefiles for use in generating map graphics.
-These consist of TIGER/Line shapefiles downloaded from [Census.gov](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
+These consist of TIGER/Line shapefiles downloaded from [Census.gov](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) using [pygris](https://pypi.org/project/pygris/).

 ## Files